Contract of Ownership: Everything You Need to Know

 A Contract of Ownership by an Unmarried Couple

 A couple that isn't married but plans to own any real property, such as a home, should have a written contract in place.
-For investments of this size, it's not enough to make a verbal agreement and expect everything to work out all right.
+For investments of this site, it's not enough to make a verbal agreement and expect everything to work out all right.
 If your relationship sours in the future, parties may remember the details in a spoken agreement quite differently.

 When it comes to something as expensive and important as a home, written contracts allow you to protect yourself if you separate from your partner.
 Even if the two of you share equal ownership, a written agreement can make a dissolution much easier.